Introducing Conversation Intelligence, powered by Loris ->

 3. Transform A/B test results into design improvements

 Combine Mixpanel's tracking with Contentsquare's visual analytics to see exactly how users interact with different product variants.
-Use side-by-side heatmaps to understand why certain variants perform better, then apply these insights to future tests and design changes.
+Use side-by-side heatmaps to understand why certain variants perform better, then apply these insights to future tests and design change.

 4. Prioritize product improvements with confidence